-At just 4 years old, Tharpe began singing and playing the guitar publically alongside her mother as “Little Rosetta Nubin.”
-Just two years later at the age 6, Tharpe joined her mother in her first tour, travelling across the American South with an evangelical group billed as a “singing and guitar playing miracle.”
+At just 4 years old, Tharpe began singing and playing the guitar publicly alongside her mother as “Little Rosetta Nubin.”
+Two years later at the age 6, Tharpe joined her mother in her first tour across the American South billed as a “singing and guitar playing miracle.”
 By the mid-1920s, Tharpe and mother settled in Chicago, performing religious mother-daughter concerts at the C.O.G.I.C. church located on 40th street.
-As the rarity—read as oddity at the time—of a black female gospel guitarist unsettled the foundation of this new urban environment, Tharpe began to experience her first tastes of fame.
+As the rarity—read: oddity at the time—of a black female gospel guitarist unsettled the foundation of this new urban environment, Tharpe began to experience her first tastes of fame.
 In 1934, Tharpe, only 19 years old, married for the first time.
 Although her marriage to C.O.G.I.C. preacher Thomas Thorpe only lasted a short four years, Little Rosetta Nubin decided to keep and adapt a version of her husband’s surname as her stage name.
-In 1938, now Sister Rosetta Tharpe, picks up her life and leaves Chicago for New York with no one besides her mother.
+In 1938, now Sister Rosetta Tharpe, she picks up her life and leaves Chicago for New York with no one besides her mother.

 On Halloween of that year, Sister Rosetta Tharpe recorded in a studio for the first time at the age of 23.
 Backed by Lucky Milliner’s jazz orchestra, Tharpe dropped “That’s All,” “My Man and I,” “The Lonesome Road,” and “Rock Me,” the first gospel songs ever to be recorded by Decca Records.
 All four tracks—with their distinct fusion of gospel lyricism and the kind of swinging, grooving music based in more the secular genres of blues and jazz—became instant, if controversial, hits.
 As she began to perform her composite music in secular spaces (notably Harlem’s Cotton Club and Greenwich Village’s Café Society) alongside secular musicians within that same year, Tharpe’s fame and infamy only grew.
 Her performances astounded and electrified secular crowds who found themselves entranced by her fearless—and peerless—skill; while the more conservative of the religious crowd were outraged by the audacity of a black woman with an electric guitar, defiling the very name of gospel with her work.